 Rebekah Craig BA, MSc

 Rebekah is the Education Manager at AFABC.
-She is responsible for assisting with activities associated with program delivery for AFABC’s education department.
+She is responsible for developing and managing activities associated with program delivery for AFABC’s education department.
 Her professional background is working in program delivery and development with high risk youth in the public school system.
 Her interests include advocating for children in care, supporting school age children through volunteering in various school based events, hiking, biking and skiing the BC mountains.
 She lives in the lower mainland with her husband and three active boys and dog Chloe.

 Tammy Kosolofski, MSW, RSW